 - Students may repeat only two (2) of the above required prerequisite courses in which they earned a grade of C or below; these courses may be repeated only once.
 This requirement includes courses taken at other colleges.
 Students who fail to achieve this requirement are not admissible to the nursing program.

-- All prerequisite course work taken at other institutions must be on your NYIT Transfer Equivalency Report with the appropriate NYIT course evaluation equivalencies prior to applying to the nursing program.
-It is the student's responsibility to make sure all required admission forms/ documents are on file with the admissions department.
-The Admissions Department will review all transfer evaluations for International Students and refer to the nursing department.
+- All prerequisite course work taken at other institutions must be applied to your New York Tech Transfer Equivalency Report with the appropriate New York Tech course evaluation equivalencies prior to applying to the nursing program.
+It is the student's responsibility to make sure all required admission forms/documents are on file with the admissions department.
+The Department of Admissions will review all transfer evaluations for international students and refer them to the nursing department.

-Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships and/or fieldwork and impact the student's ability to complete the required program courses and qualify for graduation, certification and/or licensure.
+Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships, and/or fieldwork and may impact the student's ability to complete the required program courses and qualify for graduation, certification, and/or licensure.

 Acceptance into the Nursing Major